tholden/EST-NLSS/README.md

 * The MATLAB Statistics and Machine Learning Toolox, or a fully compatible clone.
 * For estimation with any of the included optimisation wrappers, the MATLAB Parallel Toolbox (or a fully compatible clone) is required.
 * For estimation using the included `fmincon` wrapper, the MATLAB Optimization Toolbox (or a fully compatible clone) is required.
-* For compilation of the likelihood, MATLAB version R2017a or later, with MATLAB Coder, is required.
+* For compilation of the likelihood, we require MATLAB version R2016b or later, with MATLAB Coder, and MATLAB version R2017a or later is strongly recommended.
 * For compilation of the likelihood, a working compiler for MEX which is supported by MATLAB Coder is required.
 On Windows, a free compiler meeting these requirements is available from: https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx .
 Alternatively, on Windows, with MATLAB r2015b, another free compiler meeting these requirements (which uses much less disk space) is available by clicking on "Add-Ons" in the MATLAB toolbar, then searching for MinGW.
 Be sure to untick the "check for updated files" in the installer that opens.

 Basic Usage